semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 }
 `````

-Rolling out Semgrep in your organization, you have replicated this pipeline to the hundreds of projects you have in your company.
-After that, your manager asks you to generate json reports after every semgrep scan to dump results in DefectDojo.
-It means adding some flags:
+When rolling out Semgrep in your organization, you need to replicate this pipeline to the hundreds of projects you have in your company.
+After some days, you got it, but then your manager asks you to generate json reports after every semgrep scan to dump results in DefectDojo.
+It means adding some flags to the semgrep command:
 `````
 semgrep ci --json --output output.json
 `````
-To the hundreds of repositories you have!
+But it must do in all the repositories you have!
 It will take you time!

 ## Creating a shared library
 Jenkins shared library comes to the rescue.
 Basically, you encapsulate the semgrep commands in a common library.